vbazovic/travel-order/README.md

 Go to flyway/travel-order and in SQL script run full-migration.sql

 Create setting.json file in the api folder
 Copy settings.json.template into settings.json and edit settings.json to match your settings.
+(app_token, db_user and db_passwd)

 From api folder run apps: